axshen/axshen.github.io/_posts/2021-03-16-margaret-river.md

 - travel
 ---

 My first job after graduating from UWA was at a consulting firm called [Accenture](https://www.accenture.com/au-en).
 In my time there I met so many great people - some who I now consider to be very close friends.
 We had a great Analyst group (basically graduates) and my first year there we organised our first road trip down to WA's best wine region ([Margaret River](https://www.margaretriver.com/)).
-We've done that just about every year since (with the exception of 2020 - fuck you COVID).
+We've done that just about every year since (with the exception of 2020)

 Each road trip follows the tried-and-tested formula from the first one.
 We get a nice big house down south (it's beautiful every time) for the weekend.
 We book bus to take us to a bunch of wineries/breweries in the region for the day.
 Below is one of us at [Swings and Roundabouts](https://www.swings.com.au/).
 It might even be the same driver every time.
 We drink on both nights, and take it a little easier on Sunday as we make our way back home.
 On the road trip, we play [odds](https://www.wikihow.com/Play-What-Are-the-Odds) and get each other to do silly stuff.
 And we're singing on the bus after about 3pm when we're all completely wrecked.